CGATOxford/UMI-tools/INSTALL.rst

     conda install -c https://conda.anaconda.org/toms umi_tools

-Thats it, simple as that.
+That's it, simple as that.

 Installation from PyPI using the pip package manager